abstractmachine/interaction-design-tools/00_writing/readme.md

 Since the rest of this list contains a gazillion solutions to using [VS Code](https://code.visualstudio.com), and since VS Code is free, you should probably just write your Markdown in VS Code.

 ### Pandoc
-By using a command-line tool (cf. Terminal, below) such as [Pandoc](https://pandoc.org), you can convert your Markdown texts to and from all sorts of formats: .doc, .otf, .pdf, .epub, etc.
+By using a command-line tool (cf. (tutorial:Terminal link:tools/code)) such as [Pandoc](https://pandoc.org), you can convert your Markdown texts to and from all sorts of formats: .doc, .otf, .pdf, .epub, etc.

 1. [Install Pandoc](https://pandoc.org/installing.html) using the installer.
 Make sure to follow the instructions for adding LaTeX into your installation of Pandoc for whatever platform you are using.
 LaTeX will allow us to generate PDF files from Markdown
-2. Create a simple Markdown text file (cf. [Getting Started](https://pandoc.org/getting-started.html)) in whatever text editor you prefer (cf. VS Code, below), and save it as `NameOfTextFile.md`
+2. Create a simple Markdown text file (cf. [Getting Started](https://pandoc.org/getting-started.html)) in whatever text editor you prefer (cf. (tutorial:VS Code link:tools/code)), and save it as `NameOfTextFile.md`
-3. Open your Terminal (cf. below) into the folder of your text file
+3. Open your Terminal (cf. (tutorial:Terminal link:tools/code)) into the folder of your text file
 4. Type `pandoc NameOfTextFile.md -o NameOfTextFile.pdf`

 Voilà, you now have a powerful workflow for writing your master's thesis.
 Here, for example, is [Mathilde Buenerd's Masters Thesis](https://github.com/mathildebuenerd/master-thesis-autocomplete) with instructions for the tools and workflow she designed to write and publish it.